malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

   [GTFS][] feeds from the particular transit agency in question.

-Each card has a lot more details worth diving into, but this post will primarily cover the skeleton of the application; I'll aspirationally follow-up with future posts to explore the different cards in the dashboard.
+There are loads more details that go into each card, but this post will primarily cover the skeleton of the application; I'll aspirationally follow-up with future posts to explore the different cards in the dashboard.

 # Dashboard Skeleton

-In the ClojureScript SPA space, there are several top-level React wrappers vying for dominance.
+In the ClojureScript SPA space, there are several stand-out React wrappers vying for dominance.
 For this project, I chose [re-frame][] since the learning curve for a small-scale project was lighter than [Fulcro][].
-Rather than wire all the various libraries, build tools, and debugging utilities together manually, the [re-frame-template][] makes it easy to get started:
+Rather than wire all the various libraries, build tools, and debugging utilities together manually, the [re-frame-template][] makes it easy to get started.
+This

     lein new re-frame cockpit +10x +cider +kondo +test